 Overall, East Bay College Fund actively supports males of color from Oakland in the following ways:

-- Partnership with African-American Male Achievement Initiative and UC Berkeley Destination College.
+* By partnership with both OUSD’s African-American Male Achievement Initiative and UC Berkeley Destination College.

 * Enhancing the Manhood Development Program: Our College Advisors work with 200 African American males in grades 9th-11th grade by teaching a weekly college access curriculum in a -credit-baring class at six schools (Castlemont, Fremont, McClymonds, Oakland High, Oakland Technical and Skyline).

 * High Value Scholarships: Young men of color who meet the Great Expectations scholarship eligibility criteria receive priority consideration.